Superdanby/TCP_server/README.md

 # TCP_server

 This is a single-thread asynchronize tcp server.
-There's a dummy command line execution to imitate a real api call.
+There's a dummy command line execution pretending to be a real api call.

 ## Execution